 Lucy Sinclair is the EMEA director of the insights team at Google, where she and her team analyse changes in consumer behaviour.
-In this regularly updated article she’ll be highlighting what is on people’s minds during this unprecedented time.
+In this regularly updated article she’ll be highlighting what topics are on people’s minds right now.

-As people are adjusting to the current situation and trends are starting to become more consistent, we are focusing our analyses on the macro shifts in consumer behaviour — to understand what the long-term impact might be in a post-lockdown world.
+In recent weeks, the trends we highlighted showed us that people are adjusting to their newfound situation and behaviours are starting to become more consistent.
+We’ll be exploring the bigger picture — the macro shifts in consumer behaviour — to understand what the long-term impact might be in the post-lockdown world.

-As governments begin to relax their lockdown measures in different stages across EMEA, consumers are turning increasingly to Search to stay on top of the latest helpful information and guidelines for both essential and non-essential services.
+As governments begin to relax their lockdown measures in different stages across Europe, consumers are increasingly turning to Search to stay on top of the latest helpful information and guidelines for both essential and non-essential services.

-Google Trends shows that in Germany people in recent weeks have searched for ‘is it allowed to’ ('darf man'), in Italy for ‘guidelines’ for restaurants, salons, etc. ('linee guida'), in Poland for ‘guidelines for’ salons, hairdressers, restaurants, and more ('wytyczne dla'), in Israel for ‘operating hours’ of banks, post offices, etc. ('שעות פעילות'), and in France for ‘opening of’ beaches, campsites, restaurants, and more ('ouverture des').
+In the Netherlands, there was a huge spike in searches for ‘shops open’ (‘winkels open’), in Germany, people have been searching for “‘is it allowed to’ ('darf man'), in Italy and Poland for ‘guidelines’ for restaurants, salons, etc. ('linee guida'), and in France for ‘opening of’ beaches, campsites, restaurants, and more ('ouverture des').

 With wedding season approaching, uncertainty about planning big live events is also increasing.
-People in Poland have been looking into ‘wedding coronavirus’ ('wesela koronawirus') and in Turkey search interest has increased for ‘when are weddings’ ('düğünler ne zaman').
+People in Denmark and Poland have been looking into ‘wedding coronavirus’ (‘bryllup corona’'wesela koronawirus') and in Belgium, people have increasingly been looking for ‘wedding’ (‘bruiloft’).

 2. How people make a living: Looking for job opportunities and government support schemes

-The implications of the pandemic on the finances of businesses and individuals has been significant — and search interest for finance related topics remains high.
-In the past two weeks, searches for new job opportunities and government support schemes have continued to increase across EMEA.
+In the past two weeks, searches for new job opportunities and government support schemes have continued to increase across Europe.

-Consumers in France were searching for ‘seasonal employment’ ('emploi saisonnier'), in Belgium ('offre emploi') and Italy ('offerte lavoro') for ‘job offers’, in Germany for ‘part time jobs’ ('teilzeit jobs'), in Saudi Arabia for ‘remote jobs’ ('وظائف عن بعد'), and in Poland people increasingly searched for ‘start a business’ ('na rozpoczęcie działalności').
+Consumers in France were searching for ‘seasonal employment’ ('emploi saisonnier'), in Belgium ('offre emploi') and Italy ('offerte lavoro') for ‘job offers’, in Germany for ‘part time jobs’ ('teilzeit jobs'), and in Poland people increasingly searched for ‘start a business’ ('na rozpoczęcie działalności').

 3. How people feel: Staying fit during lockdown through exercise and a healthy diet

-Google Trends shows an increasing search interest for ‘mental health’ ('الصحة النفسية') in Egypt, ‘yoga journal’ ('diario de yoga') in Spain, ‘exercise bike’ ('exercise bike’) in South Africa, ‘Keto diet’ ('dieta ketogeniczna') in Poland, and ‘how many calories per day’ ('günde kaç kalori') in Turkey.
+Google Trends shows an increasing search interest for ‘yoga journal’ ('diario de yoga') in Spain, ‘exercise bike’ ('exercise bike’) in South Africa, ‘Keto diet’ ('keto dieet') in the Netherlands, and ‘how many calories per day’ ('günde kaç kalori') in Turkey.

-And, where allowed, consumers are also exploring when and where they can venture outside, with an increase in searches in recent weeks for ‘fitness studio’ ('fitnessstudio') in Germany, where lockdown measures have significantly eased-up, and ‘tennis courts’ ('tennis courts') in the U.K.
+And, where allowed, consumers are also exploring when and where they can venture outside, with an increase in searches in recent weeks for ‘gym’ (‘gym’) in Finland, where lockdown measures have significantly eased-up, and ‘tennis courts’ ('tennis courts') in the U.K.

 4. How people learn: Searches increase for niche ‘how to’ categories

-While in some countries in EMEA schools are slowly reopening, that doesn’t mean there has been a slowdown in online learning searches.
-Online education remains top of mind for both people in traditional education and those using their newfound time at home to learn new skills.
-In recent weeks, Google Trends also shows an increasing interest for more niche ‘how to’ categories, as consumers are getting more inventive in their search for new knowledge.
+While in some countries in Europe schools are slowly reopening, that doesn’t mean there has been a slowdown in online learning searches.
+In addition, Google Trends also shows an increasing interest for more niche ‘how to’ categories, as consumers are getting more inventive in their search for new knowledge.

-Consumers in Turkey searched for ‘online exam publications’ ('yayınları online') and ‘language learning’ ('dil öğrenme'), and in the United Arab Emirates for ‘distance learning’ ('التعلم عن بعد').
-While people in Poland have been searching for ‘home remedies’ ('domowe sposoby'), in the U.K. for ‘how to look after’ tadpoles, orchids, kittens, and more ('how to look after'), in Nigeria for ‘how to cut’ clothes, corsets, etc. ('how to cut'), and in Egypt for ‘how to write’ references, essays, research papers, and more ('how to write').
+Consumers in Turkey searched for ‘online exam publications’ ('yayınları online') and ‘language learning’, while people in Poland have been searching for ‘home remedies’ ('domowe sposoby'), in the U.K. for ‘how to look after’ tadpoles, orchids, and kittens, and Belgians wanted to know how to care care of their roses (‘rozen verzorgen’).

 5. What people do: Change in consumer behaviour and search interest

-In recent weeks consumer behaviour and search interest grew for ‘checkered pants’ (‘ternet bukser’) in Denmark, ‘plus size clothing’ ('ropa tallas grandes') in Spain, ‘sneakers for’ ('sneakers for') and ‘smart TV’ ('smart tv') in South Africa, ‘women’s wallet’ ('portfel damski') in Poland, ‘gaming monitor’ ('gaming monitor') in the U.K., ‘bluetooth speaker’ ('bluetooth speaker') in Belgium, and ‘laptop’ ('laptop') in Nigeria.
+In recent weeks, consumer behaviour and search interest grew for ‘checkered pants’ (‘ternet bukser’) in Denmark, ‘plus size clothing’ ('ropa tallas grandes') in Spain, ‘sun glasses’ (‘solbriller’) in Norway, ‘bluetooth speaker’ ('bluetooth speaker') in Belgium, and ‘women’s shorts’ (‘shorts dam’) in Sweden.

 And on the property front, the real estate category is also on the rise.
 Google Trends shows a particular increase in search interest for ‘house for sale’ in Belgium ('huis te koop') and France ('maison a vendre'), and ‘house to rent’ ('casas en alquiler') in Spain.